 Kauai is hiking heaven.
-From the ridges of the Na Pali coast to the muddy trails that lead you to monstrous waterfalls this island has it all.
-The great part about the hikes on Kauai is that you don’t need to be an athlete to enjoy the trails.
+From the ridges of the Na Pali Coast to the muddy trails that lead to monstrous waterfalls, this island has it all.
+The great part about the hikes on Kauai is that you don’t need to be an athlete to enjoy many of the trails.
 If you are a keen hiker but looking for the best easy hikes on Kauai, I’ve put together a list of hikes that fit the following criteria:

 Easy hikes on Kauai checklist: